drnsmith/drnsmith.github.io/content/projects/Project4/Project4.md

 #### Summary
 By combining **Hive** for data aggregation and **Kibana** for visualisation, we transformed millions of tweets into meaningful insights.
 The interactive dashboards allowed stakeholders to explore sentiment trends and make data-driven decisions with ease.

-# PART 4.
+# Part 4.
 Word Clouds in Action: Decoding Public Opinion on NASDAQ Companies

 While numerical analysis reveals overarching trends, visual representations like **Word Clouds** provide an intuitive way to explore the most frequently used terms in a dataset.
-For this project, Word Clouds were generated to uncover qualitative insights from positive, neutral, and negative tweets about NASDAQ companies.
+For this project, `Word Clouds` were generated to uncover qualitative insights from positive, neutral, and negative tweets about NASDAQ companies.
 These insights complemented the sentiment analysis, offering a richer understanding of public opinion.
 This part covers how we created sentiment-specific word clouds, complete with Python code and examples of the insights they provided.

 ### Preparing Data for Word Clouds

-The first step in creating Word Clouds is to extract the text data corresponding to each sentiment category (positive, neutral, negative).
+The first step in creating `Word Clouds` is to extract the text data corresponding to each sentiment category (positive, neutral, negative).
 Using the cleaned tweets from our dataset, we grouped text by sentiment.

 ```python
 import pandas as pd